Grants for Individuals

-The Artist Fellowship Program provides grants of up to $5,000 to individual artists of many different artistic disciplines to support professional development or the creation of new work.
-Artist Fellowships are highly competitive and do not require a cash match.
+The Artist Fellowship Program provides grants of up to $5,000 to individual artists of many different artistic disciplines to honor Mississippi Artists who demonstrate the ability to create exemplary work in their chosen field.
+Fellowships are awards of artist merit and are highly competitive.

 Folk Arts Apprenticeship